Trump vows to ‘suspend immigration,’ adviser cites health

 He offered no details about which immigration programs might be affected by the order.

+White House press secretary Kayleigh McEnany issued a statement Tuesday echoing Trump’s past comments about immigration.
+She provided no details on what the executive order would entail.

+“At a time when Americans are looking to get back to work, action is necessary,” she said.

-National security adviser Robert O’Brien on Tuesday cast the president’s announcement as a move to protect the American people’s health.
-O’Brien said the temporary halt to immigration would not be “dissimilar” to limits on travel to the U.S. from China that Trump put in place in January.
+National security adviser Robert O’Brien earlier Tuesday cast the president’s announcement as a move to protect the American people’s health.
+O’Brien said the temporary immigration halt would not be “dissimilar” to limits on travel to the U.S. from China that Trump put in place in January.

 “We’re trying to do everything, the president’s trying to do everything he can to put the health of the American people first during this crisis,” O’Brien said on Fox News Channel.
 “So this is one step.
 It’s not dissimilar to the restrictions on travel from China that he implemented back on Jan.
 29 at the very outset of this public health crisis.”